JoseSzycho/nodejs_development_course/15_class-REST_Hash/homework/README.md

 ### Testing

-Please go to `./tests/hash/hash.test.js` or [click here](./tests/hash/hash.test.js) to see the test implementation and collision checking.
+Please go to `./tests/hash/hash.test.js` or [click here](./tests/hash/hash.test.js) to see the test file and collision checking.

 ## Implementing a custom Hash Table